The Contraception Post…

 The infallible character of the Church’s teaching on contraception

-Humanae Vitae was published in 1969, a year after the onset of the “sexual revolution” began.
+Humanae Vitae was published in 1968, just after the onset of the “sexual revolution.”
 Its primary teaching was of course that the use of contraception (as contraception) is always immoral.
 Ever since the publication of Humanae Vitae, there has been an argument made that the document is not infallible, and so the teaching contained therein is also not infallible.
 It is a remarkable fact that St. Paul VI judged the way he did, given that the overwhelming majority of bishops advising him on the issue were opposed to his conclusion.
 (Two notable exceptions included the Ven.
 Fulton Sheen and Bishop Karol Wojtyła, the future St. John Paul II.)
 By what is best explained as a movement of the Holy Spirit, in favor of the protection of the Pontiff from error in such a weighty matter now being so hotly contested, Paul VI judged against the majority and in favor of the extremely unpopular minority.
 Perhaps not since St. Athanasius had there been such a moment.

 It is true that the encyclical genre, into which Humanae Vitae clearly falls, is not usually considered to be infallible unless otherwise evident.
 However, one would hardly conclude that encyclicals cannot contain truths which are already part of the infallible and subsequently irreformable doctrine of the Church, such as teaching that God is a Trinity, or that the direct and intentional destruction of innocent human life is always evil.
 The teaching of Humanae Vitae on the intrinsic immorality of contraception belongs to this kind of teaching.